How-To Creole

 The contraction of te and ap is written as t ap.

-The word ap is another tense mark.
-You can use it in front of a verb to show an ongoing action (e.g. Li ap jwe → He is playing).
+The word ap is another tense and aspect marker.
+You can use it before a verb to show an ongoing action (e.g. Li ap jwe → He is playing).
+Depending on the context, ap can also express a future action.

-Now, since, te means "was" or "did," when te comes before ap in the form te ap, it shows an ongoing action that happened in the past (e.g. Li te ap jwe → He was playing).
+When te comes before ap in the form te ap, it often shows an ongoing action that was happening in the past (e.g. Li te ap jwe → He was playing).

-Granted, it is not wrong to say te ap.
-But, it is recommended to use the contraction t ap instead.
+It is not wrong to say te ap.
+However, the contraction t ap is much more common and natural in everyday Creole.

 The contraction of "te" and "ap" is "t ap"